Why Visit the Dolomites in Winter: A UNESCO Paradise

 But what I like about the Dolomites is the relative stillness you can still feel in this region.
 Although it’s a UNESCO World Heritage range—with some of the best skiing in the world—I think it’s the bright sunshiny weather that brings people in!

-So, if you have just a long weekend in the Dolomites this winter, here’s how I think you should spend it.
+So, if you have just a long weekend in the Dolomites in winter, here’s how I think you should spend it.
 Let’s go and enjoy the cold sunshine!

 On your first day in the Dolomites, I think you should enjoy the best it has to offer: the snow!
 Today, we’re going outside!